iCaran/theBlog/content/posts/performative_culture/index.md

 This symbolic politics pervades all sides.
 While the American left sometimes falls into this trap—speaking of "xyz rights" and "freedom to abc" as abstract principles detached from material reality—in India, everyone does it.
 The entire political spectrum operates at one remove from reality, speaking in symbols rather than substance.

-## <u>The Japanese Counterexample</u>

-The contrast with Japan is instructive.
-Japanese society modernized, adopted Western business attire, integrated global practices—yet preserved the core of its cultural identity.
-The external form changed while the internal substance remained intact.
-India has attempted the inverse: maintaining the external markers of tradition while hollowing out the cultural core.
-Politicians wear kurtas while the society desperately mimics the West in every meaningful dimension.
+This performative tendency manifests in curious ways.
+Indian politicians, across all parties, maintain their traditional attire—kurtas, dhotis, Gandhi topis—as visible markers of cultural authenticity.
+Yet this sartorial traditionalism masks a complete hollowing out of the cultural core.
+The population they represent desperately mimics Western culture in every meaningful dimension while the leaders perform tradition through clothing.
+The form is maintained, the substance abandoned.
+It's performance all the way down.

 ## <u>The Language Problem</u>